shopinvader/odoo-shopinvader/shopinvader_quotation/readme/DESCRIPTION.rst

 Initially, the quotation has the `shopinvader_state` "estimating".
-After updating the price manually when the button "sent" on Odoo backend is summited, the quotation will be sent by email (native behaviour) and the shopinvader_state will switch to "estimated".
+After updating the price manually when the button "sent" on Odoo backend is submitted, the quotation will be sent by email (native behaviour) and the shopinvader_state will switch to "estimated".

 On Shopinvader site, the customer can see the state, the amount ... of quotation.